zwubbena/golf-club-trajectories/README.md

 ## Getting Started

-1. Open the Colab notebook.
+1. Open the Colab notebook
-2. Run all cells to generate the visualizations.
+2. Run all cells to generate the visualizations
-3. Visualizations should be generated inline at the end of the script.
+3. Visualizations should be generated inline at the end of the script

 ---